What are C-Section operations?

 - Avoid strenuous activity: Avoid strenuous activity, heavy lifting, or exercise until cleared by your healthcare provider.

-Can the c-section scar be exposed to sunlight or should it be kept covered?
+Can the c-section scar be exposed to sunlight, or should it be covered?

-It’s recommended to keep a c-section scar covered and protected from sunlight during the initial healing period, which can take several weeks to several months.
-This is because the sun’s UV rays can cause discoloration and hyperpigmentation of the scar, which can make it more noticeable.
+Keeping a c-section scar covered and protected from sunlight during the initial healing period is recommended, which can take several weeks to several months.
+This is because the sun’s UV rays can cause discoloration and hyperpigmentation of the scar, making it more noticeable.

-During the initial healing period, it’s best to keep the scar covered with clothing or a bandage when going outside or when exposed to sunlight.
-If you need to expose the scar to sunlight, it’s important to apply sunscreen with a minimum SPF of 30 to the area, making sure to apply it evenly and reapply frequently.
+During the initial healing period, keeping the scar covered with clothing or a bandage when going outside or when exposed to sunlight is best.
+If you need to expose the scar to sunlight, it’s essential to apply sunscreen with a minimum SPF of 30 to the area, making sure to apply it evenly and reapply frequently.